Cruden Bay: The coming and going of the railway

 The railway brought grandeur but not lasting prosperity, to Cruden Bay.
 The Boddam branch line from Ellon to Boddam near Peterhead was opened in 1897, along with the golf course and the 55-bedroom Cruden Bay Hotel two years later.
 The Cruden Bay Hotel Tramway was added linking the station and hotel.
 The Great North of Scotland Railway Company promoted Cruden Bay as a Brighton of the North, only twelve hours from London and an ideal escape for gentry and nouveau riche; despite initial enthusiasm, neither railway nor hotel prospered.
-The railway was closed to passengers in 1932 and in 1939 the hotel was requisitioned as an army hospital and not re-opened after the war and demolished around 1950.
+The railway was closed to passengers in 1932 and in 1939 the hotel was requisitioned as an army hospital: it was not re-opened after the war and demolished around 1950.
 Cruden Bay remains a golfing destination and the village sustains three smaller hotels.
 Although the harbour area and the local primary school are still styled "Port Errol", the railway adventure put the name Cruden Bay firmly on the map.